A quiet but significant change has been happening on the internet for the last year.

 user experience has become very important.

-That's why producing content alone is no longer enough.
-It's also important for people to naturally talk about your brand.
+Therefore, simply producing content is no longer enough.
+It's also important for people to talk about your brand naturally.

 Technical SEO is Still Important

-Because artificial intelligences still crawl sites via the internet.
-So if there are technical problems, these systems cannot read your site properly either.
+Because artificial intelligence systems still crawl websites via the internet.
+So, if there are technical problems, these systems also cannot read your site properly.

 On some sites, even the content structure cannot be read properly due to excessive JavaScript usage.

-Such technical problems can affect not only Google,
+These types of technical problems can affect not only Google but also

 Is LLMs.txt Really Important?